Family Service You Can Trust

 The first vehicles to come out of the Dobwalls workshop featured the relatively new 4 cylinder 5.4l Meadows engine, but it was founder Maurice Rowe, together with his engineer, Wilfred Yeo who managed to modify the engine to run sideways, thus fitting under the floor.
 Although Meadows insisted that it could not be done, after seeing the working example in the Dobwalls workshop, they were so impressed that following further collaboration the horizontal engine went into production, with the designation 4HDC.
 The Rowe Hillmaster coach was the first application of a Meadows engine in a chassis design right from the outset.
 A source of pride to both sides.

 In August 1954 the first coach was registered TAF 587, a two-tone, turquoise and cream 38 seater.
-This vehicle was shown and exhibited at various locations throughout the country to unreserved acclaim, not only for its performance by also its economy.
+This vehicle was shown and exhibited at various locations throughout the country to unreserved acclaim, not only for its performance but also its economy.
 Unfortunately after being withdrawn from service in June 1973, it was eventually scrapped in 1977.
 Many more coaches followed, along with a large array of lorries to all specifications, shipped worldwide.

 Production finally stopped in the early sixties, but the tour business continued until it was sold and the garage continues to this day as a successful Honda dealership.